 5. Bedding for the Long Ride

 If you travel with the kids frequently, especially if your trips are long ones, it makes sense that you would want to keep a throw blanket and a pillow or two in the car.
-Blankets and pillows can take up quite a bit of room, so instead of bringing along full-sized comforters and pillows, look for those that are travel-sized.
-“C” shaped neck pillows make great car accessories, and they can be wrapped around the posts of your headrests for easy storage.
-Thin fleece or thermal blankets take up less room than sleeping bags or comforters, and they can be folded tightly for storage under your front passenger seat or in your car trunk organizer.
+However, blankets and pillows can take up quite a bit of room.
+So instead of bringing along full-sized comforters and pillows, look for those that are travel-sized.
+“C” shaped neck pillows make great car accessories.
+They can be wrapped around the posts of your headrests for easy storage.
+Thin fleece or thermal blankets take up less room than sleeping bags or comforters.
+They can be folded tightly for storage under your front passenger seat or in your car trunk organizer.

 Just because you’re a mom doesn’t mean that you have to drive a messy car.
 If you follow the five car organization ideas above, you’ll not only have a clean car, but an organized one that is a pleasure to drive, no matter how far you are traveling.